-Schmid College of Science
+Schmid College of Science and Technology

-The Schmid College of Science, established in 2008, is the most recent addition to Chapman University offering degrees and programs designed for students who aspire to become tomorrow's scientists or health care providers or who intend to work in fields related to science and technology.
+The Schmid College of Science and Technology, established in 2008, is the most recent addition to Chapman University offering degrees and programs designed for students who aspire to become tomorrow's scientists or health care providers or who intend to work in fields related to science and technology.

-The Schmid College of Science offers undergraduate degree programs in Biochemistry, Biological Sciences, Chemistry, Computer Information Systems, Computer Science, Environmental Science and Policy, Health Sciences, Mathematics, Physics and Computational Science, and Psychology.
+The Schmid College of Science and Technology offers undergraduate degree programs in Biochemistry, Biological Sciences, Chemistry, Computer Information Systems, Computer Science, Environmental Science and Policy, Health Sciences, Mathematics, Physics and Computational Science, and Psychology.
 Schmid College and University of California, Irvine, offer a joint degree program in Mathematics and Civil Engineering.

-The college houses three masters programs-Food Science, Health Communication, and Marriage and Family Therapy-and one professional doctorate in Physical Therapy.
+The College offers a Post-Baccalaureate Pre-Health Certificate Program.
+The college houses five masters programs-Computational Science; Food Science; Hazards, Global, and Environmental Change; Health Communication; and Marriage and Family Therapy-and one professional doctorate in Physical Therapy.
 Both Physical Therapy and Marriage and Family Therapy are nationally accredited programs, Physical Therapy with the Commission on Accreditation in Physical Therapy Education and Marriage and Family Therapy with the Commission on Accreditation for Marriage and Family Therapy.
+The College is composed of three schools, each with its own Associate Dean, which cover the broad areas of health, information technology, and environment: The